NYC Accepts the Challenge to Convert Modern Office Buildings

 Can “Location, Location, Location” Make Alterations Economically Viable?

-As widely anticipated, the Office Adaptive Reuse Task Force made recommendations last month that included the expansion of the applicability of conversion tools to both a larger geographic area and to newer buildings.
+As widely anticipated, the Office Adaptive Reuse Task Force made recommendations in January 2023 that included the expansion of the applicability of conversion tools to both a larger geographic area and to newer buildings.
 But even if all the recommendations are enacted, what challenges would remain to foster more office-to-residential conversions?

 Expansion of Existing Conversion Tools